 If you and your spouse are both alive, and neither has filed for Social Security, have the highest earner delay Social Security as long as possible, maybe even until age 70.
 It’s a simple way to maximize the survivor benefit.
 It creates a more substantial monthly Social Security payment that becomes the survivor benefit after the first spouse passes.

 If your spouse had started receiving Social Security benefits, but you had not at the time of his or her passing, you can choose to collect a survivor benefit, even at age 60.
-You can allow your Social Security amount to grow and then switch from the survivor benefit to your Social Security benefit at age 70.
-This strategy only works if your Social Security income would be higher than the survivor benefit income when you turned 70.
+You can allow your Social Security amount to grow and switch from the survivor benefit to your Social Security benefit at age 70.
+This strategy only works if your Social Security income is higher than the survivor benefit income when you turn 70.

-If you are collecting Social Security but your spouse had not been, and he or she passes away on or before their FRA, the survivor receives the deceased spouse’s FRA benefit.
-If the surviving spouse files before their FRA, there is a reduction in the amount of the benefit, just like regular Social Security.
+If you collect Social Security, but your spouse has not, and he or she passes away on or before their FRA, the survivor receives the deceased spouse’s FRA benefit.
+If the surviving spouse files before their FRA, there is a reduction in the benefit amount, just like regular Social Security.

 If the deceased spouse never filed for Social Security and passed away after their FRA, the surviving spouse will receive the amount the deceased spouse would have been entitled to on the date of death, including the additional delayed retirement increase.
 Again, there would be a reduction if the surviving spouse applied before their FRA.

 The Social Security decision has a lifelong impact.
-Weighing all of your options, risks, and income needs is an intimidating task, and I’ve only touched on a couple of possible scenarios.
+Weighing your options, risks, and income needs is intimidating, and I’ve only touched on a couple of possible scenarios.
 The wrong move could hurt you or your surviving spouse.

 Ex-spouse survivor benefits

-If you’re an ex-spouse, you may still be eligible for spousal benefits.
+You may still be eligible for spousal benefits if you’re an ex-spouse.
 There are, however, different rules based on whether your ex is living or deceased.

 Ex-spouse is still alive